This article appeared in last Sunday’s Observer, sister newspaper to The Guardian (link below.)

 “No,” she replied frostily, sizing my body up and down.

 “Because we just don’t.”

-This attitude is in sharp contrast to the response I used to get in the 1990s when I was a slim, svelte size 8.
-Back then saleswomen fell over themselves wanting to sell me clothes.
+This attitude is in sharp contrast to the response I used to get in the 1990s.
+Back then, I was a svelte size 8.
+Saleswomen fell over themselves wanting to sell me clothes.